MozillaFoundation/mozfest-plaza/content/atrium-public/en.md

 <br />

-Over the last ten years, MozFest has fueled the movement to ensure the internet benefits humanity, rather than harms it.
-As the festival matures and moves online for this year, we’ll remain focused in our work to build a healthier internet and more Trustworthy AI.
+Over the last twelve years, MozFest has fueled the movement to ensure the internet benefits humanity, rather than harms it.
+As the festival matures, we remain focused in our work to build a healthier internet and more Trustworthy AI.

-Click on the [‘Sneak Peak’](/sneak-peak) tab on the left sidebar for a sneak peek of confirmed sessions taking place at the festival.
-Our full schedule, with timings, will launch in mid-January.
+Click on the [‘Sneak Peak’](/sneak-peak) tab on the left sidebar for a preview of confirmed sessions taking place at the festival.
+There will also be fringe events taking place in January and February before the main festival.

 **[Secure your ticket now for MozFest](https://www.mozillafestival.org/tickets/)** where the brightest minds and most ambitious ideas from the internet health movement will come together for this virtual event.